bii-08/Owl-Reader/README.md

 ## 👩‍💻 Core Technologies

-- Built entirely in Swift / SwiftUI
+- Built entirely on Swift / SwiftUI
 - Adhered to the MVVM design pattern
 - Integrated WKWebView from WebKit with SwiftUI using UIViewRepresentable and NSViewRepresentable to display web content within the app
 - Handled Network requests using URLSession with async / await